HawCC Math Dept. banner

 Bullet Math 51 — Algebra Topics for Electricity (3 credit hrs.)

-PreReq: Placement in Math 51
+PreReq: "C" or better in Math 22, or Placement in Math 51

 Bullet Math 55 — Technical Mathematics II (1-3 credit hrs. / variable hrs.)